 So I got curious about the eHow site and looked up a few more pieces of bird information that they are spouting.
 The one about keeping European Starlings away from your feeder, written by an undergraduate in journalism, has a photo of a Superb Starling of Africa.
-A video entitled How to Identify the Northern Mocking Bird when Birding not only misspells the name (it’s mockingbird, not mocking bird) but does not show the bird or say one single thing about identifying the bird.)
+A video entitled How to Identify the Northern Mocking Bird (no longer available) when birding not only misspells the name (it’s mockingbird, not mocking bird) but does not show the bird or say one single thing about identifying the bird!

 Another eHow page tells us that the official California bird is the California valley quail.
 And all this time I thought it was the California Quail.
 And then there is the eHow site on Seagulls, not gulls; but what do you expect when the author has a degree in advertising?
 Yet another page tells you how to take care of Killdeer eggs which require 28 days of gestation; clearly the author does not know that mammals gestate and birds incubate.
 And no mention of the fact it is illegal to take Killdeer eggs.